 Sallie Mae Parent Loan:

-This information is for borrowers with students attending participating degree-granting schools located in the U.S. The student is not eligible to be a borrower or cosigner and is not responsible for repaying the loan.
+This loan must be used to pay for eligible student expenses at participating degree-granting schools.
+The student cannot be a borrower or cosigner and is not responsible for repaying the loan.
 The borrower, cosigner, and student must be U.S. citizens or U.S. permanent residents.
 If the school issues a refund directly to the student, the borrower and cosigner (if applicable) are still responsible for repaying that amount.
 Applications are subject to a requested minimum loan amount of $1,000.
 Current credit and other eligibility criteria apply.

 Loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
 Sallie Mae reserves the right to approve a lower loan amount than the school-certified amount.